CalvinChan1/TicTacToe/README.md

 `self` is what determines what your schema url within your data will be.
 E.g.: `iglu:com.fivestars.iglu/event_base/jsonschema/1-0-0`.

-This covers the majority of what how you'd use Iglu schemas.
+This covers the majority of what you'd need for Iglu schemas.
 Check the docs for more details.

 ### Cloudwatch